camilstaps/SODA-POP-source/README.md

 This repository contains the source for the [SODA POP][sodapop] by [Steve Weber KD1JV][kd1jv], a single band QRP CW transceiver on a 3.6" square board.

-The original code is copyright &copy; Steven Weber KD1JV, additions and changes are copyright &copy; [Camil Staps PD7LOL][cs].
+The original code is copyright &copy; [Steven Weber KD1JV][kd1jv], additions and changes are copyright &copy; [Camil Staps PD7LOL][cs].
 This only goes for the `SODA_POP` directory.
 Everything is licensed under GPL v3, see the LICENSE file.

-**Warning**: I have not actually tried to use these files yet.
-They may have errors.
-I shall in no event be liable for any claim, damages or other liability, whether in action of contract, tort or otherwise, arising from, out of or in connection with these files or their use.
+## Changelog

+- 2017-04-04:
+	- Added bands up to 10m and enabled run-time band switching
+	- Fixed rotary encoder issues

 [cs]: https://camilstaps.nl
 [kd1jv]: http://kd1jv.qrpradio.com/